Marathon-fan/AWS/ServiceMesh-Istio/README.md

 This proxy, based on the popular, open source Envoy,  intercepts communication between microservices and is configured and managed using Istio's control plane functionality.

+///////////////////////////////////////

+mutual TLS

+TLS Encryption
+TLS encryption was introduced to improve data security.
+While SSL was a good technology, security changes at a rapid rate, and that led to the need for better, more up-to-date security.
+TLS was built on the framework of SSL with significant improvements to the algorithms that govern the communications and handshake process.

+TLS (Transport Layer Security) is just an updated, more secure, version of SSL.